salvaRC/ProjectX_ENSO_GNN/GNN_model1/README.md

 # MTGNN
-This is a PyTorch implementation of the paper: [Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks](https://arxiv.org/abs/2005.11650).
+This is an adapted PyTorch implementation of the paper: [Connecting the Dots: Multivariate Time Series Forecasting with Graph Neural Networks](https://arxiv.org/abs/2005.11650).

 ## Citation